scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 :::{figure} dev-after-afm-02.svg
 :label: fig:after-afm
-Anywidget simplifies widget authorship and sharing and ensures cross-platform compatibility.
 With anywidget, developers author a single, standard portable ES module (AFM), which is loaded from the kernel and executed using the browser's native module system.
 For existing JCPs, anywidget provides a front-end adapter to load and execute these standardized modules, while new platforms can add